5.5.2 Entitlement to Payment & Disbursement Cycle

 - 2 or more carer debts that relate to 2 or more carer liabilities with different payees,

 and the amount received is less than the sum of those debts, the Registrar must apportion the payment between the payees in proportion to the amount each of them is owed (CSRC Act section 70(1)).

 Example: Anton makes a payment of $600 for child support payable to Jen and Rita.
 Jen has no current entitlement but is owed arrears of $1000.
 Rita is owed no arrears but has a current entitlement of $500.

 The Registrar apportions the payment, $400 to Jen and $200 to Rita.

-The exception is where the Registrar receives an amount from the payer which has been paid in accordance with a court order made in enforcement proceedings brought by a payee (5.4.7) (CSRC Act section 70(2)).
+The exception to apportionments under section 70(1) of the CSRC Act is where the Registrar receives an amount from the payer which has been paid in accordance with a court order made in enforcement proceedings brought by a payee (5.4.7) (CSRC Act section 70(2)).
 If this occurs, the Registrar will disburse the entire amount paid in accordance with the order to the payee who initiated the proceedings (up to the extent of the debt owed to that payee).